 MATH201.
-PROBABILITY AND STATISTICS FOR ENGINEERS.
+INTRODUCTION TO STATISTICS.
 3.0 Semester Hrs.
+Equivalent with MATH323,

-(I,II,S) This course is an introduction to Probability and Statistics, including fundamentals of experimental design and data collection, the summary and display of data, elementary probability, propagation of error, discrete and continuous probability models, interval estimation, hypothesis testing, and linear regression with emphasis on applications to science and engineering.
-Prerequisites: MATH112, MATH122 or concurrent enrollment in MATH113.
-3 hours lecture; 3 semester hours.
+(I,II,S) This course is an introduction to Statistics, including fundamentals of experimental design and data collection, the summary and display of data, propagation of error, interval estimation, hypothesis testing, and linear regression with emphasis on applications to science and engineering.
+Prerequisite: MATH112.